asip/easel-back/README.md

 RailsAdmin (management console) +
 Hotwire (Turbo + Stimulus3) + Bootstrap5

-The frontend implemented by Ruby on Rails moved to [lagacy branch](https://github.com/asip/easel-back/tree/legacy).
+The frontend implemented by Ruby on Rails moved to [hotwire branch](https://github.com/asip/easel-back/tree/hotwire).
 (+ Vue.js 3)

 This README would normally document whatever steps are necessary to get the